r-pr/ebe/README.md

 Owner can:

 * login
-* create, update, delete posts (posts are written in markdown format)
+* create, update, delete posts (posts are written in plain text)
 * attach tags to posts
 * delete visitors' comments